 Hosting a tropical-themed pig roast?

 It’s impossible to go wrong serving these Hawaiian teriyaki chicken skewers.
 Aside from pineapple and chicken, these skewers are made with bell peppers, red onions, and jalapeno.
-Then finally glazed with a tasty, sweet teriyaki sauce.
+Then, they’re finally glazed with a tasty, sweet teriyaki sauce.

 You can prepare the skewers in advance so you can grill them as your pig is roasting.
 Plus, they cook quickly, so your guests can grab them and go as you finish grilling.

 Baked yuca fries

 Yuca fries are another dish usually served in Cuban pig roasts.
 They’re crisp on the outside and soft inside, like your regular potato fries.

 Take a cue from The Healthy Maven and season your yuca fries with dried chili powder for a spicy kick.
 But don’t forget to serve them at your pig roast with a side of ketchup… Or with a bright Mojo Verde sauce.

 This isn’t your traditional cornbread.
-Instead, it’s a savory cornbread loaded to the brim with jalapenos, cheddar, and sweet corn kernels.
+Instead, it’s a more savory version loaded to the brim with jalapenos, cheddar, and corn kernels.

 You’re guaranteed a flavorful, spicy kick in every bite.
 Who could say no to that?

 Serve a skillet of this jalapeno cheddar cornbread at your pig roast and watch your guests go crazy for it.

-What To Serve At A Pig Roast
+What To Serve At A Pig Roast (45 Ideas)

-- 1 portion pig roast
+- 1 portion lumpia

 - Prepare your pig roast according to your favorite recipe.